 Our Asset Finance team can help you lease or Hire Purchase almost any type or value of farm equipment, new or used.
-Find out more here <link>.
+Find out more here.

 Funding for feed and fuel

-The costs of feed fluctuates, especially in winter, and represent a major expense.
+The costs of feed fluctuate, especially in winter, and represent a major expense.

 Dealing with the costs can eat into your working capital.
 The costs of running your poultry unitwill not stop there.
 Fue for heating sheds, wages, diesel and vet bills all mean ongoing expense.

 We can help arrange short-term Working Capital Loans to deal with the costs.
-Find out more here <link>
+Find out more here.

 Funding for building or buying a farming business

-Building or buying your farm business will demand investment.
-While your bank may be still be able to provide lending, there are now many other providers who may be more willing to lend, and may be able to offer more attractive rates.
+Building - or buying - your farm business will demand investment.
+While your bank may still be able to provide lending, there are now many other providers who may be more willing to lend and may be able to offer more attractive rates.

 Most business loans are based around monthly repayments.
 However, there are lenders with experience of the farming sector who understand the pressures of seasonal cash flow.
 They may be able to make arrangements for quarterly repayments, or even special lending agreements to reflect seasonal income streams.